A topic from the subject of Inorganic Chemistry in Chemistry.

 3. Using tweezers, carefully place a small piece of sodium metal into the bottom of the glass jar.

-4. Attach the chlorine gas source to the glass tube and allow chlorine gas to flow into the jar.
+4. Attach the chlorine gas source to the glass tube and allow chlorine gas to flow into the jar slowly.

 Observations:

 As chlorine gas flows into the glass jar, it reacts with sodium to form sodium chloride (NaCl), a white solid.
-The reaction is vigorous and produces heat and light.
+The reaction is vigorous and exothermic, producing heat and light.
 The sodium metal will melt and burn with an intense yellow flame.
+The reaction might be accompanied by a white smoke.

-• Caution: Handle chlorine gas with care.
+• Caution: Handle chlorine gas with extreme care.
 It is toxic and can cause respiratory problems.
+Ensure adequate ventilation or use a fume hood.

 Significance: